zacharysang/flock/README.md

 Overall, this will increase utilization of computing power, while fulfilling computational needs.
 We're approaching building a distributed computing platform from a perspective of openness.
 Distributed computing has the potential to revolutionize parallel computing, but most distributed computing projects target high performance computers or are not easily accessible on lower performance devices.

+# Adding Docs

+To add docs to this project, you will use JSDocs 'tutorial' feature.
+This will take your tutorials file and insert them into the docs that are generated using `npm run docs` from within the `project_service` directory.
+For more details view the instructions [here](http://usejsdoc.org/about-tutorials.html).